bluepeach1121/image-superresolution/README.md

-# Super-Resolution Neural Network: Technical Overview and Results
+# Super-Resolution Neural Network: Technical Overview and Results (Mistake Noticed)! changes and corrections coming soon!.

 ## **Overview**
 This project implements a single-branch convolutional neural network (CNN) for **image super-resolution (SR)**.
 The goal is to upscale low-resolution (LR) images to high-resolution (HR) images.
 The network was trained and tested on the **DIV2K dataset**.

-The following papers were reference:
+The following papers were references:

   `https://arxiv.org/abs/1511.04587` --> Accurate Image Super-Resolution Using Very Deep Convolutional Networks, and `https://arxiv.org/abs/1501.00092` --> Image Super-Resolution Using Deep Convolutional Networks

-The implemented model achieves **higher PSNR values** than those reported in the baseline papers, demonstrating the effectiveness of our approach.
-Im quite skeptical that its this good.
+I noticed that the PSNR was too high and I went back into the code and found a few issues with the image comparison. corrections are coming soon!

 ---